arntanguy/blog/_posts/2021-07-09-ice-climbing-guide-japan.markdown

   - There are also mixed routes and gullies, and some harder ice falls

 {% include carousel.html name="arafuneyama_carousel" %}

+## Unryukeikoku Falls (雲竜渓谷)

+The area around Nikko has the poptential for many interesting waterfall.
+Unfortunately good ice conditions are hard to come by.
+The best period generally seems to be late-january.
+The most well-known climbable area is Unryukeikoku Falls (雲竜渓谷).
+It also happens to be a popular hike, and on good sunny days you can expect a crowd there (litteraly hundreds of people when we went there in the weekend in early February 2021).

+- **Access**: From the trailhead parking [Unryukeikokutozanguchi Parking Lot - 雲竜渓谷登山口駐車場](https://goo.gl/maps/RTU7ei6j6j8aByDw6), walk for about 2h until you reach the [Unryu Keikoky Falls](https://goo.gl/maps/5Esep8upTf9an6qy7).
+Note that if the river is not frozen, the falls are very difficult to access as you have to walk above the river bed for a few hundred meters at the end (but in that case they probably aren't formed anyways).
+- **Best period**: Might be in condition for a short amount of time around late January.
+The main fall takes the sun from around mid-day.
+The smaller pillars are somewhat more protected from the sun, but being freestanding structures they need consistent low temperatures.
+I tried going twice last year: 1 december 2020 (not fully formed yet) and 6th February 2021 (already melting).
+It seems that around the week of 15th January conditions were good.
+- **Information**:
+  - [Nikko's frozen waterfalls: Unryu Keikoku [japan-guide.com]](https://www.japan-guide.com/blog/peaks/180223.html): Excellent source of information and beautiful pictures (and I'm not just saying that just because the article was written by my good friend *Joe Mignano*).
+  - My own [post]({{site.baseurl}}/mt-nantai) written before winter

+{% include carousel.html name="unryukeikoku_carousel" %}

 ## Kaikomagatake